Sydney, Katoomba, The Blue Mountains

 The Blue Mountain uplift.

-The fog and mist were still with us as we drove to Blackheath down the road from Katoomba this morning.
-The Ranger at the information office was very helpful and advised us to make the walk on the Six Foot Track as it would keep us out of the fog.
+The fog and mist were still with us as we drove to Blackheath this morning.
+The ranger at the information office was very helpful and advised us to walk the Six Foot Track as it would keep us out of the fog.

 The String Bridge.

 The Six Foot Track is below the escarpment where Blackheath and Katoomba sit.
-So we took her advice and drove down the Megalong Valley road which dropped us below the great Blue Mountain uplift.
-We pasted through lush rain forest on windy roads until we reached the trailhead.
+Taking the ranger's advice, we drove down the Megalong Valley Road, which dropped us below the great Blue Mountain uplift.
+We passed through lush rainforest on winding roads until we reached the trailhead.

-The first part of the walk had us tramp over green farmlands, past vineyards, and through cow paddocks.
-Eventually, the track took us through inspiring Australian bush which was filled with bird song, kangaroos, gums, and turpentine trees.
-The trail joined the Cox's River were we eventually came to the String Bridge.
-The bridge is not really made of string, It's steel cable, but it looks like it is string.
-It took great courage from anyone who thought to cross the river on the suspension bridge.
-Julia gave it a go and retreated after climbing the access ramp.
-But I made the crossing and returned unscathed.
-Although about midway I became quite concerned as the accumulation of oscillations injected into the bridge by my steps seemed to increase to a point that might throw me from the spidery contraption.
+The first part of the walk took us through green farmlands, past vineyards, and through cow paddocks.
+Eventually, the track led us through inspiring Australian bush filled with bird song, kangaroos, gum trees, and turpentine trees.
+The trail followed the Cox's River, where we eventually came to the String Bridge.
+The bridge isn't really made of string - it's steel cable - but it looks like string.
+Crossing it took great courage.
+Julia attempted it but retreated after climbing the access ramp.
+I managed to cross and return unscathed, though midway across, I grew concerned as the oscillations from my steps seemed to increase, threatening to throw me off the spidery contraption.

-We returned the way we had come back to our car.
-We noticed that it had indeed rained on parts of the track while we had been walking, but the rain had completely missed us.
-Perhaps our luck with the weather has not been as bad as I first thought.
+We returned the way we had come, back to our car.
+It had rained on parts of the track while we were walking, but the rain completely missed us.
+Perhaps our luck with the weather hasn't been as bad as I first thought.

 Six Foot Track Video